madhukar-30/LinkPulse/README.md

 $env:APP_BASE_URL = "https://links.example.com"
 ```

-Build the backend image:
+### Build manually

+Use this if you just want to build the backend image on its own — for example, to inspect it, push it to a registry, or run it against a database you're managing separately.

 ```bash
 docker build -t linkpulse-backend .
 ```

-Start the backend and MySQL:
+### Run with Docker Compose

+Use this for local development or a quick full-stack spin-up — it builds the backend image, starts a MySQL container with a healthcheck, and wires them together automatically.

 ```bash
 docker compose up --build -d